DInnaD/labnotebook/content/lab-notebook/2010-11-03-getting-the-details-right-on-the-fourier-transform-approach-to-likelihood.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-11-03 16:28:39
+date: 2010-11-03T16:28:39Z
-layout: post
+redirects:
+- /wordpress/archives/159
+- /archives/159
 slug: getting-the-details-right-on-the-fourier-transform-approach-to-likelihood
-title: Getting the details right on the Fourier Transform approach to likelihood
-redirects: [/wordpress/archives/159, /archives/159]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Getting the details right on the Fourier Transform approach to likelihood
+url: /2010/11/03/getting-the-details-right-on-the-fourier-transform-approach-to-likelihood/
 ---

 Recall that we consider the power spectrum of some measurable fluctuating quantity x(t), defined as